 The transceiver is unable to transmit or receive data in Reset mode.
+The behavior of INH/VEXT is determined by the settings of bits VEXTC and VEXTSUC (see Section 6.6).
 The SPI is inactive; the watchdog is disabled; V1 and overtemperature detection are active.

-The UJA1164 switches to Reset mode from any mode in response to a reset event (see Table 5 for a list of reset sources).
+The UJA1167 switches to Reset mode from any mode in response to a reset event (see Table 5 for a list of reset sources).

-The UJA1164 exits Reset mode:
+The UJA1167 exits Reset mode: